Academic Policies and Procedures

 In order to walk (participate) in the graduation ceremony a student must meet all of the following requirements:

-Have three credits to complete at the end of term 4 and 2.
+- Have three credits to complete at the end of term 5.

 A diploma will not be awarded to undergraduate or graduate students until all credits are completed.
 Students with credits remaining who are allowed to walk in the May ceremony are not officially graduated until all credit requirements are met.
 Diplomas will not be granted until all graduation requirements have been met.